osteensco/fastTravelCLI/README.md

 ```
 bash install/mac.sh
 ```
-Currently available for mac/linux OS and bash/zsh shells.
+Currently available for Unix-like OS and bash/zsh shells.
 May work in more shell environments but not guaranteed.

 Compiles using go version >= 1.20.0, may work with older versions but not guaranteed.

+For some features, like the `-hist` command, [fzf](https://github.com/junegunn/fzf) is a dependency.